Trimatix/BASED/README.md

 # Running Your Bot
 To run your bot, simply run `main.py`.
+To load a config.toml, provide a path to your config in command line args.
+E.g `python3 main.py myConfig.toml`.

 Alternatively, auto restarting and updating of the bot are provided by using one of the two looping bot launching scripts, `run.bat` and `run.sh`.